IkkeOmar/Archon/README.md

 > Archon is currently in beta!
 Expect things to not work 100%, and please feel free to share any feedback and contribute with fixes/new features!
 Thank you to everyone for all the excitement we have for Archon already, as well as the bug reports, PRs, and discussions.
 It's a lot for our small team to get through but we're committed to addressing everything and making Archon into the best tool it possibly can be!

 Archon is the **command center** for AI coding assistants.
 For you, it's a sleek interface to manage knowledge, context, and tasks for your projects.
-For the AI coding assistant(s), it's a **Model Context Protocol (MCP) server** to collaborate on and leverage the same knowledge, context, and tasks.
 Connect Claude Code, Kiro, Cursor, Windsurf, etc. to give your AI agents access to:

 - **Your documentation** (crawled websites, uploaded PDFs/docs)
 - **Smart search capabilities** with advanced RAG strategies